-The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.28.
+The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.27.07.

-(Added May 29, 2001, ZA01-05-01)

 Chapter 12 C-1—NEIGHBORHOOD COMMERCIAL DISTRICT

 Section 12.01.
 Intent.

 The purpose of this district is to provide locations for neighborhood shopping facilities in which are found retail commercial uses which have a neighborhood orientation and which supply necessities usually requiring frequent purchasing with a minimum of consumer travel.
 Such facilities should be located so that their frequency and distributional patterns reflect their neighborhood orientation.
 In addition, such facilities should not be so large or so broad in scope of services as to attract substantial amounts of trade from outside the neighborhood.
 It is further the intent of this district that, in order to restrict the size of such facilities, the neighborhood commercial zone should not be located in close proximity to other commercial areas.